anthonyharrison/lib4vex/README.md

 ## Examples

 A number of example scripts are included in the _examples_ subdirectory.
-Examples are provided for CSAF and CycloneDX scenarios.
+Examples are provided for CSAF, CycloneDX and OpenVEX scenarios.

 ## Tutorial

 A tutorial showing a lifecycle of vulnerabilities is [available](TUTORIAL.md).
-Whilst the tutorial uses CSAF as the VEX document, equivalent steps can be performed for producing a VEX document using CycloneDX.
+Whilst the tutorial uses CSAF as the VEX document, equivalent steps can be performed for producing a VEX document using CycloneDX or OpenVEX.

 ## Implementation Notes